Skip to content

 • Automation Host - the name of the automation host that will be running the automated test set.

 • Planned Date - the date and time that you want the scenario to begin.
-Note that multiple test sets scheduled at the exact same time will be scheduled by Test Set ID order.
+Note that multiple test sets scheduled at the exact same time will be executed according to Test Set ID order.

-• Status - this needs to be set to Not Started for RapiseLauncher to pick up the scheduled test set.
+• Status - this must be set to Not Started for RapiseLauncher to pick up the scheduled test set.
 When you change the Planned Date, the status automatically switches back to Not Started.

-• Type - this needs to be set to Automated for automated testing.
+• Type - this must be set to Automated for automated testing.

 Executing the Test Sets

 Once you have set the various test set fields (as described above), the RapiseLauncher instance running on the assigned automation host will periodically poll SpiraTest for new test sets.
 Once it retrieves the new test set, it will add it to its list of test sets to be executed.
-Once execution begins it will change the status of the test set to In Progress, and once test execution is done, the status of the test set will change to either Completed (the automation engine has been launched and the test has completed) -- or Blocked (RapiseLauncher was not able to execute the automated test).
+Once execution begins, it will change the status of the test set to In Progress, and once test execution is complete, the status of the test set will change to either Completed (the automation engine has been launched and the test has completed); or Blocked (RapiseLauncher was not able to execute the automated test).

-If you want to immediately execute the test case on your local computer, instead of setting the Automation Host, Status and Planned Date fields, you can click the Execute icon on the test set itself.
+If you want to immediately execute the test case on your local computer, instead of setting the Automation Host, Status, and Planned Date fields, you can click the Execute icon for the test set itself.
 This will cause RapiseLauncher on the local computer to immediately start executing the current test set.

-In either case, once all the test cases in the test set have been completed, the status of the test set will switch to Completed and the individual test cases in the set will display a status based on the results of the Rapise test:
+In either case, once all test cases in the test set have been completed, the status of the test set will switch to Completed, and the individual test cases in the set will display a status based on the results of the Rapise test:

-• Passed - the Rapise automated test ran successfully and all the test conditions in the test script passed.
+• Passed - the Rapise automated test ran successfully, and all test conditions in the test script passed.

 • Failed - the Rapise automated test ran successfully, but at least one test condition in the test script failed.